-City of Palmerston's 10th Council consists of seven Councillors and the Mayor, with a rotating term of office for the Deputy Mayor which is filled by the Councillors.
+City of Palmerston's Council consists of seven Councillors and the Mayor, with a rotating term of office for the Deputy Mayor which is filled by the Councillors.
 The 10th Council was elected by residents on 28 August 2021 and sworn in for a four-year term on 14 September 2021.
-The next Local Government Election is on Saturday 23 August 2025 and will result in the election of the 11th Council.
+Two Councillors resigned from Council in 2025, with the remaining five Councillors and the Mayor continuing to the next Local Government Election.
+The election will be held on Saturday 23 August 2025 and will result in the election of the 11th Council.